mmahsereci/mmahsereci.github.io/_posts/2022-08-04-tesseract.md

 An example is
 [linear feature regression](https://en.wikipedia.org/wiki/Linear_regression),
-which, as the name says, is linear, and thus easy to solve in the high dimensional feature space for example with [linear least squares](https://en.wikipedia.org/wiki/Linear_least_squares).
+which, as the name says, is linear, and thus easy to solve in the constructed feature space for example with
+[linear least squares](https://en.wikipedia.org/wiki/Linear_least_squares).
-The difficulty is only to find the appropriate feature map that projects the given, usually lower dimensional features, into a high-dimensional feature space such that the resulting function looks simple (linear) enough.
+The difficulty is only to find the appropriate feature map that projects the original, lower dimensional features, into a high-dimensional feature space such that the resulting function looks simple (linear) enough.

-As the feature map is a projection into an unknown higher dimensional space, we can already guess that it may be ill-defined, non-unique, or ambiguous in some other way, which is why assumptions play a huge albeit often underappreciated role in machine learning.
+As the feature map is a projection into a higher dimensional space that requires designing or learning, we can already guess that it may be ill-defined, non-unique, or ambiguous in some other way, which is why assumptions play a huge albeit often underappreciated role in machine learning.